 Sleep Tip Nr 3

 Quit coffee altogether or at least no coffee after 3 pm.
-Try Teeccino or Dandy blend which taste similar to coffee without caffeine.
+Try Teeccino or Dandy blend which tastes similar to coffee without caffeine.

 Bono does it